 Our main objective is to allow the academic community to gain access to recombinant antibodies at an affordable price.
-We aim to select within 9-12 weeks at least one recombinant antibody against your favorite protein at a cost of CHF 2'000.
+We aim to select within 12 weeks at least one recombinant antibody against your favorite protein at a cost of CHF 4'000 (internal clients from the University of Geneva and of other Swiss universities have preferential prices).

 How to order a new recombinant antibody :

-2. Our standard procedure involves the use of peptides (30-40 aa) or a purified protein (provided by you, 50-100 µg) to select recombinant antibodies against a given protein.
-A third procedure, using GST-fused proteins, is also possible.
-In this case, however, the cost for the GST-fusion development is also charged (1’000 CHF), and antibody selection will only proceed if the produced GST meets our required standards.
+2. Our standard procedure involves the use of peptides (30-40 aa) or a purified protein (provided by you, 50-200 µg) to select recombinant antibodies against a given protein.
+We can also produce a tagged protein antigen upon request (1'000 CHF).

-3. By the end of the selection, every selected antibody is checked by ELISA (against either the peptide, full protein or GST-fused protein, according to the selection procedure).
-The whole procedure should take 9 to 12 weeks.
+3. By the end of the selection, every selected antibody is checked by ELISA against the antigen.
+The whole selection procedure should take around 12 weeks.

-Be aware that the antibodies produced will recognize what they were selected for: if your aim is to have an antibody that recognizes the native protein by immunofluorescence, then the selection should be against the full-length protein, or a properly folded domain (fused to GST).
+Be aware that the antibodies produced will recognize what they were selected for: if your aim is toselect an antibody that recognizes the native protein by immunofluorescence, then the selection should ideally be against the full-length protein, or a properly folded domain.
 If your objective is rather to use the antibody to recognize a denatured protein by western blot, then peptides can also be used.

 We provide the antibodies as non-purified mini-antibodies with the scFv antigen-binding site fused to an Fc .
-Our current offer of Fc portions are: rabbit IgG; human IgG1 and IgG2; mouse IgG1, IgG2A and IgG2B; guinea pig IgG.
+Our current offer of Fc portions are: rabbit IgG; human IgG1 and IgG2; mouse IgG1, IgG2A; guinea pig IgG.

-4. You will be charged 2'000 CHF when you pass your order.
-While our experience is that we could select at least one specific antibody against most targets, we cannot guarantee a 100% rate of success.
+4. You will be charged 4'000 CHF when you pass your order.
+While our experience is that we select at least one specific antibody against most targets, we cannot guarantee a 100% rate of success.

 5. The antibodies developed for you will be made available to the scientific community!

-If you want to cite us on your publication, you can use the following: "A recombinant anti-XXXX antibody (ABCD_RBXXX) was generated by the Geneva Antibody Facility (www.unige.ch/antibodies/) as described (Blanc et al., 2014)."
+If you want to cite us on your publication, you can use the following: "A recombinant anti-XXXX antibody (ABCD_RBXXX) was generated by the Geneva Antibody Facility (https://www.unige.ch/medecine/antibodies/)"

 Important: be aware that the antibodies developed by the facility are restricted to fundamental research use.
 Any commercial development is subject to restrictions and must be negotiated with the University of Geneva.